Skip to content

 In a webinar, pro marketers Daniel Hall and Jason Fladlien discussed the importance of ‘the offer’ (your product) compared to the sales copy.
 By far, a quality product is much more important.

 If your intent is to only publish one book, then quality may not matter from a marketing perspective.
 The saying goes, ‘if you fool me once, shame on me.’
 If this is the scenario, then you don’t have to worry about readers/purchasers buying more from you.
 But, you’ll need to be careful here, because word-of-mouth is lightning fast in the internet world.
-This could easily stop your one-time purchasers also.
+This could easily stop your onetime purchasers as well.

 On the flip side, let’s assume you love writing and have decided to earn an income from it.
 Then, self-editing will play a huge part in your book marketing success.
 If you produce a sub-standard product (book), it will discourage a customer from buying your future books.